Aeesharh1/Apple-Sales-Analysis-Dashboard/README.md

         - Dashboard Design

-Data Cleaning Process
+## Data Cleaning Process

     The dataset was prepared by:
-       Removing Duplicates
+       -Removing Duplicates
-       Handling missing values
+       -Handling missing values
-       Creating calculated fields for analysis
+       -Creating calculated fields for analysis

 ## Dashboard Features

-  The dashboard includes key metrics and visualizations such as:
+  ### The dashboard includes key metrics and visualizations such as:

-  KPI Cards
+  * KPI Cards

-     Total Revenue
+     - Total Revenue
-     Price Per Unit
+     - Price Per Unit
-     Total Quantity Sold
+     - Total Quantity Sold
-     Total Profit
+     - Total Profit

 ## Analysis Performed

-      Revenue and Profit by Product
+      - Revenue and Profit by Product
-      Revenue and Profit by Sales Method
+      - Revenue and Profit by Sales Method
-      Revenue by Region
+      - Revenue by Region
-      Expense-to-Revenue Ratio by Region
+      - Expense-to-Revenue Ratio by Region
-      Quantity Sold vs Revenue by Product
+      - Quantity Sold vs Revenue by Product

 ## Key Insights

-   Some insights generated from the dashboard include:
+   ### Some insights generated from the dashboard include:

-     Macbook contributed the highest total revenue and the highest profit, while iWatch generates the lowest total revenue and profit.
+     - Macbook contributed the highest total revenue and the highest profit, while iWatch generates the lowest total revenue and profit.

-     Instore sales generates the highest revenue and profit, while the lowest revenue and profit is generated through referral.
+     - Instore sales generates the highest revenue and profit, while the lowest revenue and profit is generated through referral.

-     South America has the highest expense to revenue ratio, indicating higher cost relative to revenue.
+     - South America has the highest expense to revenue ratio, indicating higher cost relative to revenue.

-     There is a positive correlation between quantity sold and revenue.
+     - There is a positive correlation between quantity sold and revenue.
 As quantity increases revenue also increase.

-     APAC has the  highest  total revenue and highest average revenue per transactions.
+     - APAC has the  highest  total revenue and highest average revenue per transactions.